 First-Generation students open up about their experiences at CSU Long Beach

-Beyond the usual uncertainty and questions that arise before stepping foot on campus, low-income and first-generation college students often have to work harder than their peers to succeed in the competitive college environment.
+Beyond the usual uncertainty and questions that arise before stepping foot on campus, low-income and first-generation college students often face additional pressures and barriers to succeed in the competitive college environment.

 According to institutional data provided by California State University, Long Beach (CSULB), 30.36% of that university’s student population are first-generation students, and 52.54% are minority students.
 Highlighting the experiences of these students is invaluable for helping institutions to recognize disparities that exist on campus.

 CSULB has been recognized as the number one “best value” school in the West by Washington Monthly’s 2021 college rankings.
 These “Best Bang for the Buck” rankings are based on specific metrics provided by 4-year institutions throughout the country.
 These metrics include contribution to the public good in three categories: social mobility, research, and providing opportunities for public service.

 Although CSULB has taken first place in these rankings, I wanted to find out how students from disadvantaged backgrounds feel at the university.
 I spoke to two first-generation, low-income students to discuss how they navigated the CSULB campus to acquire the resources needed to be successful in college.

 Anna Qutami, who graduated from CSULB in 2020 and is currently a graduate student at CSU Fullerton studying marriage and family therapy, opened up about how she felt while seeking supplemental resources on campus.